archlinux/archlinux-docker/REPRO.md

 which ignores some attributes, including image name annotations.

-While having to run `diffoci` with the `--semantic` flag (for the lack of another option) just to workaround this image naming technical constraint is unfortunate, we can attest that:
+While having to run `diffoci` with the `--semantic` flag (for the lack of another option) just to workaround this technical constraint is unfortunate, we can attest that:

 * This limitation is specific to metadata handling in container tooling and does not affect the actual filesystem contents or runtime behavior of the image.
-* The reported difference in the image name annotations is (or is supposed to be, at least) the **only** difference being reported when comparing the two images.
+* The reported difference in the image name annotation when running `diffoci` in default / strict mode is (or is supposed to be, at least) the **only** difference being reported when comparing the two images.
-* These image name annotations are not part of the hashed object when generating the image digest, meaning that this difference does not go in the way of digest equality between the two images (allowing us to claim bit for bit reproducibility regardless).
+* This image name annotation is not part of the hashed object when generating the image digest, meaning that this difference does not prevent digest equality between the two images (allowing us to claim bit for bit reproducibility regardless).